Steel and Equipment Shipping from Vietnam

 - Surveyor, master or chief officer requirement

 If shore crane or ship gear is not suitable, floating crane support may be required.
-For crane-related cargo operation support, please visit our Floating Crane Arrangement in Vietnam page.
+For crane-related cargo operation support, please visit our Floating Crane Support in Vietnam page.

 Lashing, Securing and Dunnage

-SVC Marine can coordinate with local lashing and securing teams in Vietnam for selected steel and equipment shipments.
-Depending on the cargo and vessel, the work may include dunnage arrangement, chocking, chain lashing, wire lashing, welding support, sea fastening, cargo survey coordination and communication with vessel side.
+SVC Marine can mobilize our local lashing and securing team in Vietnam for selected steel and equipment shipments.
+Depending on the cargo and vessel, the work may include dunnage, chocking, chain lashing, wire lashing, welding support, sea fastening, cargo survey attendance and vessel-side communication.

 Key securing considerations include: